ShanchengHuang/ECEN-3753-Project-Wolfenstein-Assault/README.md

 -  Demo on the class
   - Demonstrate workish proeject on calss(DONE)
   - 3 test demostrations
-    - The LCD Test //TODO
+    - The LCD
-    - THe Mutex Test
+    - THe Mutex
-    - The Game Ending test
+    - The Game Ending
   - Demon on full acceleration towards at the canyon wall is working well
 - Statement of where your project stands
   - I have completed 95% of the implementation plan, I have all the physics tasks, lcd tasks, and satchel tasks done.
 And they all performed nicely in the demo.
 However, even though I do implement some other tasks like shield, railgun, and capacitor charges, due to bugs in them, I have commented it out for the demo.
 And I have an LED task that does not implement due to the running out of time.